redis-applied-ai/redis-retrieval-optimizer/README.md

 # Retrieval Optimizer

-Search and information retrieval is a challenging and often misunderstood problem.
-With the proliferation of vector search tools on the market, attention has increasingly shifted toward SEO gains and marketing claims—sometimes at the expense of actual retrieval quality.
+The **Redis Retrieval Optimizer** is a framework for systematically measuring and improving retrieval performance for vector and hybrid search.
+The framework helps you select the best combination of embedding model, index type, and query settings for your specific use case.

-The **Retrieval Optimizer** from Redis is designed to bring focus back to what matters: delivering relevant, high-quality results.
-This flexible framework enables you to systematically measure and improve retrieval performance for your specific data and use case.
-Rather than relying on guesswork or vague intuition, the Retrieval Optimizer helps you establish **baseline metrics** that serve as a foundation for meaningful evaluation and iteration.
+To use the Retrieval Optimizer, you start with a labeled data set consisting of a corpus of texts, a set of natural language questions, and a collection of labels.
+You also define a set of search methods and embedding models to test against.

-Beyond accuracy alone, it also supports evaluating critical tradeoffs between **cost, speed, and latency**, helping you understand how different embedding models, retrieval strategies, and index configurations impact overall system performance.
-The ultimate goal is to enable **metrics-driven development** for your search application—ensuring that decisions are grounded in data, not assumptions.
+The Retrieval Optimizer then lets you evaluate critical tradeoffs between **cost, speed, and latency**, helping you understand how different embedding models, retrieval strategies, and index configurations impact overall system performance.
+The tool's **Bayesian optimization** mode lets your fine-tune these index configurations.
+Ultimately, the tools let you implement **metrics-driven development** for your search applications — ensuring that decisions are grounded in data, not assumptions.

 # Example notebooks

-For complete code examples see the following notebooks:
+For complete code examples, see the following notebooks:

 | Topic | Notebook |
 | ------ | ------- |